 High cholesterol, high blood pressure, and anxiety are three common conditions that are often treated with medication.
 But sometimes people can't tolerate those drugs or are reluctant to use them.
-In these instances, dietary supplements may be an option, says Dr. Donald Levy, medical director at the Osher Clinical Center for Integrative Medicine at Brigham and Women's Hospital and assistant clinical professor of medicine at Harvard Medical School.
+In these instances, dietary supplements may be an option.

 Studies have shown that some herbs, vitamins, minerals, and other substances, alone or in combination with traditional treatments, may be effective in treating these conditions, and are largely safe to use — provided your doctor approves.

 Vitamin D3.
-If you cannot tolerate a statin medication and have a vitamin D deficiency (which Dr. Levy defines as a blood level below 32 nanograms per milliliter), a vitamin D3 supplement could help, according to Dr. Levy.
-"It's interesting, because after taking the supplement, some people are then able to tolerate statins when they couldn't in the past," he says.
+If you cannot tolerate a statin medication and have a low vitamin D level, a vitamin D3 supplement could help.
+After taking the supplement, some people are then able to tolerate statins when they couldn't in the past.

 Phytosterols.
 Phytosterols (also called plant stanols or sterols) are derived from the cell membranes of plants and can be taken in pill form.
 They are also found naturally in foods such as nuts, beans, fruits, and vegetables.
-Studies show that phytosterol supplements can lower "bad" LDL cholesterol by up to 14% in people taking 2,000 to 3,000 milligrams (mg) a day, says Dr. Levy.
+Studies show that phytosterol supplements can lower "bad" LDL cholesterol by up to 14% in people taking 2,000 to 3,000 milligrams (mg) a day.
 When choosing a product, look for a quality seal (see "Worried about supplement safety?
-Here's what you should consider"), and also look for a product that contains phytosterol esters, says Dr. Levy.
+Here's what you should consider"), and also look for a product that contains phytosterol esters.

 Red yeast rice.
 Red yeast rice supplements are made from a type of yeast that is grown on white rice.
-Red yeast rice has long been used in Chinese medicine, and modern studies show that people taking 2,400 to 3,600 mg a day for six months were able to reduce their LDL cholesterol by 20% to 25%, says Dr. Levy.
-One 2008 study published in The American Journal of Cardiology found that red yeast rice was also effective in reducing deaths and recurrent heart attacks in nearly 5,000 people who took the supplement after having a heart attack.
-Look for a high-quality product, says Dr. Levy, because red yeast rice can contain a dangerous contaminant, citrinin, which is a toxin produced by fungus that can cause food poisoning, kidney damage, and immune system problems.
+Red yeast rice has long been used in Chinese medicine.
+But a recent study comparing red yeast rice to a low dose statin found the statin was much more effective at lowering LDL cholesterol levels.
+If you still decide to use it, look for a high-quality product, because red yeast rice can contain a dangerous contaminant, citrinin, which is a toxin produced by fungus that can cause food poisoning, kidney damage, and immune system problems.

 Worried about supplement safety?
 Here's what you should consider

 While some supplements are potentially helpful (or at least harmless), a lack of regulatory oversight of these products means that others might be ineffective or dangerous, or might contain hazardous contaminants.
-Identifying the safe choices requires a little detective work, says Dr. Donald Levy, medical director at the Osher Clinical Center for Integrative Medicine at Brigham and Women's Hospital and assistant clinical professor of medicine at Harvard Medical School.
+Identifying the safe choices requires a little detective work.
 Before taking a supplement, always talk to your doctor to make sure that it's safe for any medical conditions you may have and that it won't interact with any medications you are taking.